venustuspl/Coding-Standards-Best-Practices/README.md

 Efficiency
 Second, once we know our code solves the problem, we should check if it does so efficiently.
 Does the program run using a reasonable amount of resources in terms of time and space?
 Can it run faster and with less space?

+# devox
+- inlining - sum 2 methods into one method
+- unrolling - put loop into method
+- scalar replacement - takes only needed code to sum method
+- dead code elimination - nobody use created objects
+- lock elision - delete synchronize if lock is not needed
+- type sharpening - List<User> into ArrayList<User>
+- on stack replacement - get many time uses code in loop make it native and stop loop and put into loop
+- test should go on hot app(20 times) faster
+- debugging - stack is build from frames - so we can drop frame and start from selected frame

 ## 7. Clean Code by R. C. Martin

 @Source https://gist.github.com/wojteklu/